 RRP has been absolutely life-changing for me.
 After a lifetime of severe chronic insomnia — and decades of needing large amounts of sleep medication just to get any rest at all — I am now sleeping better than I ever have before, even in childhood.
 I only rarely use any medication at all anymore.

-This is why, despite the potential challenges that may - or may not - arise, RRP is worth it.
+Despite the potential challenges that may - or may not - arise, RRP is worth it.
 With careful pacing and skilled support, it doesn’t just help us survive old wounds — it helps us thrive in ways we may never have thought possible.

 If there’s one takeaway, it’s that SSP and RRP are incredibly powerful tools.
 They can open the door to healing layers of trauma that talk therapy alone may never reach.
 But because of that power, it matters deeply how they are delivered — and how we respond along the way.